zudochkin/awesome-newsletters/README.md

 ## Business/Finance

-- [Finimize](https://insider.finimize.com/).
-Understand today's financial news within 3 minutes.
-For free.
 - [The Pricing Newsletter](https://taprun.com/newsletter/).
 Q&As, lessons, and news articles to help startups and business owners understand how to implement pricing strategy.
 - [FBA monthly](https://www.fbamonthly.com/).
 FBA Monthly is an across-the-board summary of the month's most important news articles and blog posts regarding Amazon businesses.
 Only actual news, solutions, strategies, seller-to-seller tips and much more.
 - [Capital minded](https://capitalminded.com).
 Weekly intelligence brief on navigating the index fund age, understanding the economy, and hacking capitalism.
-- [AngelList Weekly](https://angel.co/newsletters).
+- [Wellfound Weekly](https://wellfound.com/newsletters).
 The best of the startup world, curated weekly.
 - [Startup Curated](https://startup.curated.co).
 The startup community’s newsletter with the best content from and for founders.
 [Archive](https://startup.curated.co/issues).
 - [Unvalidated Ideas](https://unvalidatedideas.com).
 Fresh startup and SaaS ideas that you can take out and market validate every week.
 - [Generated.Company](https://generated.company).
 Unleash Your Entrepreneurial Potential with AI-Powered Company Ideas.
 10 Company ideas every single week.

 ## Awesome news

-- [HackerNewsLetter](https://www.hackernewsletter.com/).
-A weekly newsletter of the best articles on startups, technology, programming, and more.
-All links are curated by hand from the popular Hacker News site.
 - [ChangeLog Weekly](https://changelog.com/weekly).
 A weekly newsletter, covering everything that hits open source radar.
 - [GitHub News](https://www.gitlogs.com/).
 Discover top trending repos at GitHub, detected by a peak detection algorithm.
 - [TED](https://www.ted.com/newsletter).
 Inspiration in your inbox by TED